Ramadan fasting is one of the 5 pillars of Islam: Faith, prayer, fasting, charity, making the pilgrimage to Mecca.

 3- Not everyone is supposed to be fasting

 Islam is a religion of logic.
-So is the pillars of Islam.
+So are the pillars of Islam.
 A particular group of people is an excerpt from fasting.

 If you are sick, pregnant, or nursing, you shouldn’t be fasting.